 |9 ó 10||9 or 10|

-It’s interesting that the alternate Spanish forms e and u sound like the French conjunctions et and ou.
+Interestingly, the alternate Spanish forms e and u sound just like et and ou.

 Share / Tweet / Pin Me!